 Could You Have a Binge Eating Disorder?

-Binge eating is an addictive behavior — and, in fact, many people with disordered eating also have substance abuse disorders.
+Binge eating is an addictive behavior — and, in fact, many people with disordered eating also have substance use disorders.
 Some individuals turn to heroin and cocaine, for example, to boost weight loss and increase metabolism or abuse over-the-counter medications to suppress appetite or purge their body.
-Food and body image struggles can also surface during early recovery, after the substance abuse has ceased.
+Food and body image struggles can also surface during early recovery, after the substance use has ceased.

 Like an addiction to alcohol or drugs, people with BED turn to food as a way to self-medicate.
 And just like other types of addiction, this attempt usually backfires and leads to greater self-loathing, reduced emotional security, and poor coping skills.